2022 Peel Region municipal elections: Ward 2

 Former Ward 2 councillor Patricia Mullin (1985-2014) was appointed as Ward 2 councillor, February 2.
 Mullin's appointment was supported by nine of eleven councillors, with Mayor Crombie among those contesting the process of selection.

 Mullin's appointment was made after the resignation of Karen Ras in January 2022.
-Ras revealed in February that the move was following a three-year period of her car being keyed, allegedly by fellow councillor Ron Starr.
+Ras revealed in February that her resignation was following a three-year period of her car being keyed, allegedly by fellow councillor Ron Starr.
 Police did not lay charges, and the city's integrity commissioner refused to investigate.

-Ras had won the 2018 election with 92.77% of the vote.
+Ras won the 2018 election with 92.77% of the vote.

-All candidates received a survey from Mississauga News.
-Of them, Gulraiz Bajwa, Chris Cunningham, Silvia Gualtieri, Reead Rahamut, Sue Shanly, Ayushe Sharman, and Alvin Tedjo.
-Syed Jaffery did not reply.
-An all-candidate meeting was held October 5 by the Sheridan Homelands Ratepayers’ Association; Cunningham, Gualtieri, Shanly, Sharman, and Tedjo attended.
-Park Royal Community Association will host a virtual debate on October 18, with seven of the eight candidates scheduled to participate.